 Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

 The plan code for Free and Open Source Software and Free Culture Minor is FOSS-MN.

-Curriculum for Free and Open Source Software and Free Culture Minor
+Curriculum for 2023-2024 for Free and Open Source Software and Free Culture Minor

 This course charts the development of the free culture movement by examining the changing relationship between authorship and cultural production based on a variety of factors: law, culture, commerce and technology.
 In particular, we will examine the rise of the concept of the individual author during the last three centuries.
 Using a variety of historical and theoretical readings, we will note how law and commerce have come to shape the prevailing cultural norms surrounding authorship, while also examining lesser known models of collaborative and distributed authoring practices.
 This background will inform our study of the rapid social transformations wrought by media technologies in last two centuries, culminating with the challenges and opportunities brought forth by digital media, mobile communications and networked computing.
 Students will learn about the role of software in highlighting changing authorship practices, facilitating new business and economic models and providing a foundation for conceiving of open source, open access, participatory, peer-to-peer and Free (as in speech, not beer) cultures.
 (Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
 Lecture 3 (Spring).

 Humanitarian Free & Open Source Software Development

 This course provides students with exposure to the design, creation and production of Open Source Software projects.
 Students will be introduced to the historic intersections of technology and intellectual property rights and will become familiar with Open Source development processes, tools and practices.
 They will become contributing members of humanitarian software, game and interactive media development communities.
 Students will actively document their efforts on Humanitarian Free and Open Source Software community hubs.
 (Prerequisites: This class is restricted to students with at least 2nd year standing.)
 Lec/Lab 3 (Spring).

 Choose two of the following: